jjoony93/jeonssa-HCI/DP3 Paper Prototyping/report.md

 ---
 ## Tasks
 The users performed three main tasks:
-- clicking the accept button for the surprise offer, if they chose to try the roulette, or the dismiss button, should they have chosen not to accept
+1) Click the accept button for the surprise offer, if they chose to try the roulette, or the dismiss button, should they have chosen not to accept
-- spin the virtual roulette and get a reward (or possibly none) based on which category the wheel landed on, with the reward automatically taken into account (assuming the restaurant tracks customers and their orders by table)
+2) Spin the virtual roulette and get a reward (or possibly none) based on which category the wheel landed on, with the reward automatically taken into account (assuming the restaurant tracks customers and their orders by table)
-- check the restaurant menu items and prices (and possibly order them directly from the interface?)
+3) Check the restaurant menu items and prices (and possibly order them directly from the interface?)

 ---
 ## Observation